giulioprisco/wolframECAR/readme.md

 If all cells are indeterminate there are many possible histories.
 The number of possible stories grows exponentially with the number of cells.
 For 4 cells, the 16 possible histories are in the image 37R-4-all.png.
 One unique history can be selected by a set of choices distributed in time.
 That is, the choices that determine the unique history can be made at different moments in time.

-This is equivalent to Emily Adlam's Sudoku analogy outlined in my book [*Irrational mechanics*](https://www.turingchurch.com/p/irrational-mechanics).
+This is a cellular automata version of Emily Adlam's Sudoku analogy outlined in my book [*Irrational mechanics*](https://www.turingchurch.com/p/irrational-mechanics).

 So this little program describes a universe where the laws of physics are deterministic and reversible, but indeterminacy allows for explicit retrocausality.